TEAM-SPIRIT-Productions/SpiritMS-Admin-Commands-Spider/README.md

 3) Run `start.bat`
 4) Input whether to check admin commands list against SpiritSuite docs
 5) Check the `/output/` folder of this repository for the results

+---
+- AdminCommands.yaml
+    - List of all admin commands found in the target repository
+- DeadCommands.txt
+    - List of command aliases recorded in the SpiritSuite docs that are no longer part of the SpiritMS repository
+- NewCommands.yaml
+    - List of commands that are either not recorded inside of the docs, or have the wrong permission level